awslabs/data-on-eks/website/docs/blueprints/distributed-databases/trino.md

 drop table iceberg.iceberg_schema.date_dim;
 drop schema iceberg.iceberg_schema;
 ```

-- Exit from Trino CLI with `exit` command.
+3. Exit from Trino CLI with `exit` command.

+## Cleanup 🧹

-- Finally, to delete all the components provisioned as part of this blueprint, use the following command to destroy all the resources.
+To delete all the components provisioned as part of this blueprint, using the following command to destroy all the resources.

 ```bash
 cd data-on-eks/distributed-databases/trino